LethalCompanyCommunity/ModdingWiki/docs/dev/fundamentals/patching-with-monomod.md

 ::: info
 The following ILHook example is taken from the [JetpackFallFix](https://thunderstore.io/c/lethal-company/p/Hamunii/JetpackFallFix/) mod.
 :::
 In `PlayerControllerB`, there is an if statement which checks for collision when flying with the jetpack.
-However, this method call is mistakenly missing an argument which tells the check to ignore trigger colliders, meaning you can take damage with the jetpack when colliding with random trigger colliders, in air.
+However, this method call is mistakenly missing an argument which tells the check to ignore trigger colliders, meaning you can take damage with the jetpack when colliding with random trigger colliders.

-The following ILHook replaces this method call:
+The following ILHook replaces this method call to fix the bug:
 ```cs
 Physics.CheckSphere(this.gameplayCamera.transform.position, 3f, StartOfRound.Instance.collidersAndRoomMaskAndDefault) // [!code --]
 Physics.CheckSphere(this.gameplayCamera.transform.position, 3f, StartOfRound.Instance.collidersAndRoomMaskAndDefault, QueryTriggerInteraction.Ignore) // [!code ++]